 Case Study Highlights

-TWI had a crucial role in the formation of the Toyota Production System ( just read these for evidence – Standard Work and Kaizen).
+TWI has had a crucial role in the formation of the Toyota Production System ( just read these for evidence – Standard Work and Kaizen).
 Since the inaugural TWI Summit in 2007, company case studies have most frequently covered TWI results that include…

 - Get more done with less equipment and labor

 - Improve quality, reduce errors by achieving standard work across workers and shifts